 - Butter - This is butter chicken.
 You need to use butter.
 Not a substitute like coconut oil.
 You can use unsalted butter (preferably) or ghee.
 Reluctantly, I'll also offer that you can use half butter and half oil as well.

 - Whole spices - The whole spices are optional, but I add star anise, black cardamom pods, green cardamom pod seeds, a cinnamon stick, and cumin seeds at the beginning of the cook.
 It adds a ton of flavor to the dish and isn't the same without.
-You can omit the cumin seeds and use ground cumin instead.
+You can substitute the cumin seeds with a ½ teaspoon ground cumin.

 - Sugar - Butter chicken has a whooole lot of savory things going on.
 A bit of sugar helps balance it out.